 When I tell people my news, I premise everything with the doctors’ predictions of a successful outcome, to manage their expectations.
 Then I typically shrug and say something like “Yuuup, I’ve got a tumour up my arse”, before quickly changing the subject to save myself from the tedium of repetition.

 Everyone asks how I am, obviously.
 So I think about my health over the last few weeks and joyfully announce that I’m in just about the best shape of my life.
 I’ve cut the booze and carbs down, upped the exercise, and been getting plenty of sleep.
 I have also found it easier to reject stressful and unhealthy environments, and reprioritise my work and life tasks to a manageable level.
 Come to think of it, I’m great!
 Oh, yeh, except for the ASS CANCER.
-Ahhh right, come to think of it, that’s why I’ve been able to look after myself so diligently.
+Ahhh right, so that’s actually why I’ve been able to look after myself so diligently.
 How ironic.

 Is it ironic?
 Maybe.
-It makes a perverse kind of sense though, too, because I haven’t been suffering.
-As I write, I’ve just finished my fourth of five weeks of combined radio- and chemotherapy, and my only symptom so far has been the need to rush to the loo several times a day, waddling on the edge of a little accident before just making it in time.
-But that’s been going on for months anyway, before it had a dramatic label like “cancer” attached to it.
+It makes a perverse kind of sense though too, because I haven’t been suffering.
+As I write, I’ve just finished my fourth of five weeks of combined radio- and chemotherapy, and my only symptom so far has been an urgent bowel a few times a day.
+I waddle towards the loo, balancing on the edge of a little accident, before making it just in time.
+But that’s been going on for months anyway, before it had a dramatic label like ‘cancer’ attached to it.
 The suffering, if there is to be any, is ahead of me.
 For the time-being, I am pleasantly healthy.

 One curious side-effect is the need to manage my communications now.
 As soon as I began to tell people I was sick, working my way out from my immediate circle of family, my bosses and a few of my closest friends, I realised that I was building an exponentially growing set of well-wishers.
 Every one of them would be keen to know how I was doing, some would want to offer advice, a few would insist on cracking the whip to ensure that I was doing all I could to manage the disease.
 I’ve tried to consolidate my news for that entire set of people into a couple of WhatsApp groups and the occasional email.
 That way I can write once, then copy-and-paste.
 Easy.
 It still results in several messages and a couple of phone calls every day.